-Mali: 2 hostages freed by extremists on plane to capital
+Mali: 3 European hostages, 1 Malian politician freed

-BAMAKO, Mali (AP) - Mali’s presidency confirmed Thursday that prominent Malian politician Soumaila Cisse and French aid worker Sophie Petronin are aboard a flight to the capital, Bamako, after being freed by al-Qaida-linked militants.
+BAMAKO, Mali (AP) - A prominent Malian politician and three European hostages were en route to the capital after being freed by Islamic extremists linked to al-Qaida, the Malian government confirmed late Thursday.

+While relatives of Soumaila Cisse and French aid worker Sophie Petronin had been notified of their release on Tuesday, news of the release of two Italian hostages came only in a Malian government statement once they were aboard the flight.

+“Father Pierluigi Maccalli and Nicola Chiacchio, kidnapped in Africa between 2018 and 2019, are free and are returning to Italy!” tweeted Italian Premier Giuseppe Conte.

 The flight took off just before 7 p.m. local time (1900 GMT) from the northern town of Tessalit and was expected to arrive about 2 1/2 hours later, presidential spokesman Adam Thiam said.

-Petronin, 75, who was helping orphans at the time of her abduction, had been held by Islamic extremists since December 2016 while Cisse, 70, was kidnapped earlier this year.

-The French Embassy in Bamako’s Twitter account shared the news, adding: “AT LAST!”

-The hostages’ release followed the freeing by Malian authorities of nearly 200 jihadist prisoners over the weekend, which had fueled speculation that a prisoner exchange was imminent.
+The hostages’ release came just days after Malian authorities freed nearly 200 jihadist prisoners over the weekend, which had fueled speculation that a prisoner exchange was imminent.

+But there was a 48-hour delay between relatives of Cisse and Petronin were first notified and when the former hostages showed up for the flight in Tessalit.
+Malian authorities indicated their release had taken place Tuesday.

 There was no immediate information on whether a ransom was paid.
 Extremist groups in the Sahel have long funded their organizations through kidnappings.

-It also was not immediately known whether any other Western hostages were among the group.
-The al-Qaida-linked group known as JNIM and its associates were believed to be holding at least seven others foreigners in addition to Petronin.

-The other known hostages are Italians Pierluigi Maccalli and Nicola Ciacco, Australian doctor Ken Elliott, Colombian nun Gloria Cecilia Narváez Argoti, South African national Christo Bothma, Swiss national Beatrice Stockly and Romanian citizen Julian Ghergut.
+The al-Qaida-linked group known as JNIM and its associates are also believed to be holding Australian doctor Ken Elliott, Colombian nun Gloria Cecilia Narváez Argoti, South African national Christo Bothma, Swiss national Beatrice Stockly and Romanian citizen Julian Ghergut.

-Petronin had appeared 18 months after her abduction in a video released on Telegram by JNIM alongside the Colombian nun.

 In March, extremists ambushed Cisse’s vehicle while he and his entourage were campaigning in northern Mali.
 The three-time presidential candidate was later re-elected to his parliament seat while in captivity.